 Post-master's (students entering after the master's degree): When approved by the student's supervisory committee and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree to be used for this credential.
 Of the 55 credit hours of the post-master's degree program, 12 credit hours are for the dissertation.

 Electives should be chosen in consultation with and approval of the advisor.
-Electives may be selected within or outside the Sanford School.
+Electives may be selected within or outside the T. Denny Sanford School of Social and Family Dynamics.
 All elective courses must be 500 level or higher.

 Substitutions for all courses listed under other requirements may be made per department approval.